ALPENGLOW

 Some detailed topics are included below.

-1. Cislunar Navigation Satellite System using ME-Halo Orbit in ER3BP
+1. Cislunar constellation using ER3BP

 • Hao Peng, and Xiaoli Bai, “A New Representation for Nominal Orbits of A Cislunar Navigation Satellite Constellation (under review)”, The Journal of the Astronautical Sciences, 2023.